edgio-docs/edgio-docs/src/pages/guides/sanity.md

 This guide shows you how to deploy a [Sanity Studio](https://www.sanity.io/docs/sanity-studio) application on {{ PRODUCT_NAME }}.

 Sanity Studio is a single page app (SPA) written in React, where you can configure the document types and input fields, with simple JavaScript objects.
-This guide will walk you through how to deploy Sanity Studio with Layer0 in four simple steps.
+This guide will walk you through how to deploy Sanity Studio with {{ PRODUCT }} in four simple steps.

 ## Example {/*example*/}